cziabata/Social_Network_Prototype_v.2/social_network/README.md

 # Changing in this commit:

-## add business logic to upload image on server
+## add changing user photo and upload it on server